-This information packet is designed to give your company all the information you need to start using the Building America systems approach in the cold and very cold climates.
-The techniques described will help you avoid many of the problems plaguing all builders in the cold and very cold climates.
+This information packet is designed to give your company all the information you need to start using the Building America systems approach in the mixed-humid climate.
+The techniques described will help you avoid many of the problems plaguing all builders in the mixed-humid climate.